Skip to content

 • a New template action

-• a template table when templates already exist
+• a template table when policies already exist

 If no templates exist yet, Pharaoh shows Create your first guardrail template instead of an empty table.

-Start here even when you already know which template you need.
+Start here even when you already know which policy you need.
 The inventory tells you whether the right record already exists, whether another admin recently changed it, and which maintenance actions are available.

 Step 2: Decide Create, Edit, Clone, Or Delete